 TGaz Editor: Modify the first two lines of 11.24.6.1 as follows:

-The FTM procedure allows a STA to determine its distance from another STA.
+The FTM procedure allows a STA to determine its distance and its direction to or from another STA.
 In order for a STA to obtain its location, the STA may perform this procedure with multiple STAs whose locations are known.

 TGaz Editor: Modify paragraphs (c) and (d) in 11.24.6.2.

 DMGz Ranging, it shall set the DMG Range Measurement field of the Extended Capabilities element to 1.
-Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.additionally
+Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.
+A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields of this field to 1

 eDMGz Ranging, it shall set the EDMG Range Measurement field of the Extended Capabilities element to 1.
 Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.

-TGaz Editor: Add the following subclause before 11.24.6.4
+A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields of this field to 1.TGaz Editor: Add the following subclause before 11.24.6.4

 11.24.6.3.1 DMGz/EDMGz Direction measurement setup